borntofrappe/flutter-dev/material_design/README.md

   children: <Widget>[Card()]
   ```

 For the card add a `Card` widget with a `child` field.
-Here create a widget tree to display product info.
+Here create a widget tree to display product information.

 ```text
 Column